d-scanzi/UOAdown/README.md

 the following lines: `\fancyhead[RE, RO]{ \MakeUppercase{Why ducks quack}}`
 3. Replace the default running head with what you want.
 Note, do NOT use quotation marks!
 Make sure the running head is short.

+## Publication pages
+If some of the chapters are based on your published work, then you will need to add the *Co-autorship* form at the beginning of the relevant chapter.
+This form is not indexed (no page number and does not appear in the Table of Content).
+Thus, currently you need to add it after rendering the thesis, using a dedicated software (eg. [pdfarranger](https://github.com/pdfarranger/pdfarranger) on Linux or [pdf24 creator](https://www.pdf24.org/en/) for Windows or online).

+The plan is to add the possibility to render those within the {UOAdown} package.